nxPublic/outcast/README.md

 * Add more ThinkMatics™
 * Add a message counter for daily messages
 * Bring back auto forum verification
+* Support for crate entertainment streams on youtube
+* Auto remove links and invites from users without certain roles
+* Post about steam sales every time the game or its entensions are on sale

 # Repository Specifics